mangustc/dotfiles/README.md

 ### dotfiles root

-You have to manualy copy all the files from `MY_DOTFILES_DIR/root` to respective files in root directory.
+You have to manualy copy all the files from `MY_DOTFILES_DIR/root` to their respective files in the root directory.

 ### systemd services